siestx/Secure-Password-Generator/README.md

 It's a open source Secure Password Generator to help with very secure passwords.

 WARNING!
-If you want the tool to work please download the library colorama ( py -m pip install colorama or pip install colorama )
+If you want the tool to work please open the file Install First!.

+NOTE: When you start the program if there aren't any numbers and there are numbers with some more things, press 1 and then enter.

+v1.6 Change log :
+Redesigned tool
+Added Colorama and one more library
+Added Colors
+Added a little Login ;)
+Thank you Rask-yo !

 v1.5 Change log :
 Updated some prints.